Admission Requirements for Master’s Degrees

-Apply today using the ApplyYourself online system.
-Submit all application materials, including letters of recommendation, via this online system.
-Fall and spring admissions are available for the Master of Arts and Traditional Master of Science in Security and Resilience Studies.
-Please note that the Master of Science in Security and Resilience Studies – Experiential only accepts admissions for the fall term
+Submit all application materials, including letters of recommendation, via Northeastern’s online system.
+Fall and spring admission is available for the Master of Arts in Political Science and the Master of Science in Security and Resilience Studies.

 Deadlines & Required Materials